-Toilets for a better tomorrow
+Scaling sanitation solutions for a better tomorrow

-Tackling the sanitation crisis
+The sanitation crisis

 Water, Sanitation and Hygiene (WASH) is the focus of UN Sustainable Development Goal (SDG) 6: ensuring access to water and sanitation for all.
-We’re contributing to SDG 6 – specifically target 6.2 around achieving adequate and equitable sanitation and hygiene for all – through the power of our leading toilet hygiene brand, Domestos.
+We’re contributing to SDG 6 – specifically target 6.2 on achieving adequate and equitable sanitation and hygiene for all – through the power of our leading toilet hygiene brand, Domestos.